 - Wake up to the incredible sights and sounds of nature with an optional early-morning game drive.
 An optional game drive is also offered in the afternoon, or you can choose a full-day game drive.
 Alternatively, you could spend time at leisure, perhaps lazing by the pool.

 - Day 15 Kruger

-- As we head to our next lodge in Kruger we'll take in the sights on a game drive, which also includes a breakfast picnic.
+- This morning we'll take in the sights on a game drive, which also includes a breakfast picnic.
 This afternoon is yours to do as you please.
 You could relax and enjoy the facilities at the lodge, or head out on an optional game drive and continue your search for wildlife.